 Equator An imaginary line around the middle of the earth at an equal distance from the north pole and the south pole.
 Northern hemisphere The half of the earth that is north of the equator.
 Southern hemisphere The half of the earth that is south of the equator.
 Environmental region Ares of land with similar environments/physical features Land use The way land is used.
 Natural resources Natural materials that can be used or sold by people e.g. wood, minerals.
 Population The people that live in a place.
 Tropical Hot and humid Fertile Land that is good for growing plants Rainforest A forest that receives a large amount of rain all year round.
 Human/ physical features A man made or natural feature of a place.
 Tropic of Cancer and Capricorn Two imaginary lines that circle the globe mark the boundaries of the tropics.
 The line called the Tropic of Cancer marks the northern edge.
 Its latitude (distance from the Equator) is 23°27' N. The line called the Tropic of Capricorn marks the southern edge.
 Longitude and latitude To help locate where a place is in the world, people use imaginary lines: To find out how far north or south a place is, lines of latitude are used.
 These lines run parallel to the Equator.

-lines run from the top of the Earth to the bottom.
+To find out how far east or west a place is, lines of longitude are used.
+These lines run from the top of the Earth to the bottom.